 Red oak has pinkish undertones that will come out if you try to whitewash them, or give them a very light stain.
 It simply doesn’t take as well to white, gray and darker stain colors.
 So if you love the trendy colors I just mentioned, listen up!

 Most of the photos of modern farmhouses that I had pinned had these amazing whitewashed white oak hardwood flooring with wider planks.
 I decided we wanted a slightly white-washed look, which is hard to pull off with red oak floors!

 Budget, Widths & Other Considerations for White Oak Flooring

-We would be putting hardwood floors in the entire home, except for the kids’ bedrooms, upstairs bathrooms and playroom.
+We would be putting oak hardwood flooring in the entire home, except for the kids’ bedrooms, upstairs bathrooms and playroom.
 Originally we were envisioning 6″ planks.

 I thought the price of white oak hardwoods to be reasonable within our budget at first, even with all that square footage upstairs.
 But once I factored in the price of the wider widths I wanted I changed my tune.
 In order to make the floors fit within our budget we ended up going with a more affordable 4″ width.

 Quite a few people told us if we were to put engineered hardwoods inside a custom built home, the floors would “cheapen” the home and its’ value.

 Now, we didn’t end up using engineered hardwoods, but I’m not sure I agree with them on that.
 Perhaps a few years ago, but engineered flooring options right now are pretty amazing.